jperals/perals.xyz/content/projects/colors-of-twitter.md

 <p class="img-comment">
 <em>India</em> including English (left) and without including English (right).
 A Twitter user <a href="https://twitter.com/kr__sunder/status/1089142503406587904">pointed out</a> that Hindi is the preferred lingua franca in Northern India, and English in the South.
 </p>

+And finally, it is also possible to generate GeoJSON data which can be visualized with an interactive map:

+<iframe src="https://jperals.github.io/colors-of-twitter/#embed" width="100%" height="450" frameborder="0"></iframe>

 To know more about this project, see: https://jperals.github.com/colors-of-twitter